 Your website has to respect also Chinese standards and Chinese taste: usually, there is a lot of information on the homepage, with small characters.

-This is very important because Chinese consumers are used to search for information on internet before buying a product, because of the problems of fake products and food scandals.
-The word to mouth and internet information are then very important.
+This is very important because Chinese consumers are used to searching for information on the internet before buying a product, because of the problems of fake products and food scandals.
+Word of mouth and internet information is then very important.

-Moreover for an e-business website, Chinese customers are used to have precise information immediately with the price, the product, the details, without wasting time.
+Moreover, for an e-business website, Chinese customers are used to having precise information immediately with the price, the product, the details, without wasting time.
 Chinese consumers don’t like to waste time searching for information or during the paying process for example.

 Foreign red wines have also a luxury image in China, so it is important to have a beautiful website with a luxury side.